The Second Coming (poem): Critical engagement

 In 2009, David A. Ross identified "The Second Coming" as "one of the most famous poems in the English language", echoing Harold Bloom who, in 1986, cited the piece as "one of the most universally admired poems of our century".

-Critics agree that the poetry of Percy Shelley had a strong influence on the drafting of "The Second Coming".
+Critics agree that the poetry of Percy Bysshe Shelley had a strong influence on the drafting of "The Second Coming".
 The first stanza matches the tone, diction, and syntax of Prometheus Unbound.
 Both Harold Bloom and Jon Stallworthy speculate that the poem's sphinx draws on the imagery of Shelley's "Ozymandias".

+"The Second Coming" has often been analyzed by critics as a depiction of breakdowns of political authority and political legitimacy.
+These scholars argue that the depictions in the first stanza of anarchy being released upon the world depict the destruction of the traditionally understood political order, while the second envisions a growing power unrestrained by modern ethics.
+The line at the end of the first stanza, "the worst are full of passionate intensity", has received particular attention from these scholars, who believe this characterization envisions populism and a political activity centered around charisma.